 There are many sync options you can experiment with.
 To see them, and follow these steps:

 If your device's storage capacity is more than 4 gigabytes (GB), and your entire Player Library can fit on the device, Windows Media Player will automatically sync unless you choose to manually sync.
-If you keep the automatic sync option, you can either choose which files to sync or you can copy the entire Player Library to the device.
+If you keep the automatic sync option, you can either choose which files to sync or you can have the entire Player Library copied to the device.

 Every time you connect your device to your PC while Windows Media Player is running, the Player automatically updates the contents of the device to mirror the contents of the Player Library.